Social Action

 At Stone Ridge, Social Action begins with a question: How is my well-being bound up in yours?

-Service at Stone Ridge is not a single program.
+Social Action at Stone Ridge is not a single program.
 It is a shared commitment woven throughout every division and sustained across generations.
 Through preparation, action, and reflection, students cultivate critical consciousness around issues of justice, develop leadership in building and sustaining just partnerships, and embrace a lifelong commitment to service.

 A Community Committed to Service